mrshadowtux/thfbot/README.md

 # thfbot
 A telegram bot for Xenforo based communities

+This script was originally written for TechHistory (https://www.techhistory.de)

-This bot requires the following to be installed on your server:
+The bot requires the following to be installed on your server:
+* bash (although other shells like zsh might work too)
+* curl
+* cut (should already be installed)
+* grep (should already be installed)
+* mysql client
 * rsstail
-* curl
 * sed (should already be there)
-* grep (should already be there)
-* cut (should alaredy be there)
-* mysql client

 Please run this script directly on your server as it interacts with the local MySQL database.
+Please also keep in mind that this script runs in foreground by default.
+I would recommend putting it into a detached session of screen/tmux or letting nohup do its job.

 ## Configuration